ing-bank/lion/docs/fundamentals/systems/core/SlotMixin.md

 ## SlotFunctionResults

 The `SlotFunctionResult` is the output of the functions provided in `get slots()`.
-It can output the four types:
+It can output these four types, which are explained in detail below:

 ```ts
 Element | TemplateResult | SlotRerenderObject | undefined;